Cozy Toddler and Baby Snowsuits for a Fun-Filled Winter

 Best baby girl snowsuit

 Hatley’s prints—like these prancing reindeer—are super-sweet.
 (Not a Bambi fan?
 It also comes in penguin and polar animal prints.)
 This baby girl snowsuit is designed with optional fold-over mittens and booties and elastic bindings at the leg openings to keep snow out.

 Best baby boy snowsuit

 The Columbia baby snowsuit in “timberwolf”—a print of fallen leaves in many shades of green and brown—is a handsome pick any little guy, especially if you’re looking for something beyond the expected blue or a baby boy snowsuit.
 But there’s also much more going for it beyond looks—namely, a warm down filling, soft microfleece inside the hood and torso (in an awesome high-contrast orange, no less!) and a wind- and water-resistant shell.

 Best baby snowsuit for boys and girls

-Your little one—boy or girl—is sure to look fly in this “flint gray” snowsuit that’s quilted and water-repellant, Gap’s warmest baby bunting option.
+Your little one—boy or girl—is sure to look fly in this “flint gray” baby puffer snowsuit that’s quilted and water-repellant, Gap’s warmest baby bunting option.
 Reviewers report that its down fill (bolstered by a full fleece lining) keeps baby nice and toasty.
 It has two full zippers on the front, elasticized leg openings and the fold-over mitts and booties are optional in case your little one wants to give real snow boots a spin.

 Best fleece baby snowsuit

 Best designer baby snowsuit

 Ralph Lauren’s luxe baby down snowsuit, a stylish peach puffer lined with the brand’s iconic vintage check pattern, is bolstered with 650-fill power down—meaning it’ll keep your little one super warm.
 It features a full zip, hood and detachable snap mittens and booties.
 A chic baby girl snowsuit if ever we saw one!

 Best bargain baby snowsuit

 Cheap snowsuits for babies make a lot of sense—after all, little ones are guaranteed to outgrow their wardrobe next year, and chances are, they’re not going to give the suit a tough workout like a 5-year-old might.
 A good pick?
-The Old Navy baby snowsuits.
+Old Navy baby snowsuits.
 They’re footed, so they’re perfect for young ones who aren’t quite on their feet yet.
-Choose from a pink baby girl snowsuit and a blue baby boy snowsuit, both with a microfleece lining and a plush filling in the quilted shell.
+Choose from a pink or polka dot baby girl snowsuit and a green baby boy snowsuit, each with a microfleece lining and a plush filling in the quilted shell.